RanAwaySuccessfully/marmalade/README.md

 And you're done.
 You can just run the program at any time, and it should take care of the rest for you.

+### First-time setup

-Note: On startup, if Marmalade does not find a `.venv` hidden folder when starting up, it will ask you if it should create one for you.
+- If Marmalade does not find a `.venv` hidden folder when starting up, it will ask you if it should create one for you.
 This will install MediaPipe, which uses around 850MB of disk space.
 This will fail if you haven't done Step 3.
 If the `.venv` folder becomes corrupted, you can just delete it and have the program create it for you again.
 If you want to run this step manually, you can run `scripts/mediapipe-install.sh` and it expects your working directory (current folder) to be `scripts`.

+- If using the GTK 4 (GUI) version, and it notices its icon is not installed, it will install a local copy to distinguish it between just a random executable.
+If you wish to uninstall the icon, run the command-line version of Marmalade like so: `./marmalade -u`.

 ## Connecting